misiektoja/xbox_monitor/README.md

 - **Real-time tracking** of Xbox Live users' gaming activity (including detection when a user gets online or offline and played games)
 - **Basic statistics for user activity** (how long in different states, how long a game is played, overall time and number of played games in the session etc.)
 - **Detailed user information** display mode providing comprehensive Xbox profile insights, including **XUID**, **online status** and **last online date**, **platform information**, **account tier** (Game Pass Core/Ultimate or Free), **gamerscore**, **real name**, **location**, **friends count** and optionally **friends list** with activity details, **recently played games** with **last played date** and **total play time**, and **recently earned achievements**
+- **Activity detection for appear-offline users** - uses title history to detect and report gaming activity even when the monitored user's profile is set to "Appear Offline"
 - **Email notifications** for different events (player gets online, away or offline and starts, finishes or changes a game, errors)
 - **Saving all user activities** with timestamps to a **CSV file**
 - **Built-in OAuth2 authentication** with manual authorization support